 The Performance of Activism: Facebook Check-Ins to Standing Rock

-People have been updating their Facebook profile locations to a few different places, namely “Standing Rock Indian Reservation,” and “Standing Rock Sioux Tribe” in this way using “Facebook Check-Ins” as a form of solidarity with the #NODAPL protests against the construction of the Dakota Access Pipeline.
-NPR reports that more than 1 million people have “Checked-In” as of November 1st, 2016.
+Recently, people have been updating their social media profile and post locations to a few different places, namely “Standing Rock Indian Reservation,” and “Standing Rock Sioux Tribe” in concert with the #NODAPL protests against the construction of the Dakota Access Pipeline.
+These gestures represent a novel use of location Check-ins on social media as a mode of political solidarity.
+NPR reports that more than 1 million people have Checked-in as of November 1st, 2016.

-When we use the terms of “sharing” news, we offset the fact that sharing can also be done for personal interest.
 The sharing of socially aware news articles, and news articles about social movements, is also often done for a self-interested reason of making others aware of what issues you are following as a way to construct a particular image of oneself as an activist.
 This is a “low risk, high reward” type of activism in the sense that a Facebook post, or share, might occupy a considerably smaller amount of time and commitment than say, going to a protest or community organizing meeting, making signs or tactical media.
-At the same time, it’s a legitimate concern that “Checking-in” in constitutes a sort of offensive, public catharsis of guilt by the social media poster/user, meanwhile, they do not change day-to-day behavior and social consciousness, and the here today, gone tomorrow short-term memory of social media and RSS feeds also works against the speech act of “Checking-in” having long term effect beyond its socially performative value.
+At the same time, it’s a legitimate concern that Checking-in constitutes a sort of offensive, public catharsis of guilt by the social media poster/user, meanwhile, they do not change day-to-day behavior and social consciousness, and the here today, gone tomorrow short-term memory of social media and RSS feeds also works against the speech act of Checking-in, having long term effect beyond its socially performative value.